tomdstanton/bart/README.md

 ### Introduction
 bart is a short-read bacterial MLST tool, designed to be very not-slow and very easy to use.
-It can guess the species and choose the best scheme for your reads and outputs a single tab-separated line.
+It uses heuristics to choose the best scheme for your reads and prints results in a standard tab-separated format.
-You can also ue bart to get genome metrics of your reads such as estimated size, coverage, %GC and species containment.

-**Please cite:**
+**If you found bart helpful, please cite:**
 ```
-bart - ba(cterial) r(ead) t(yper)
+bart - BActerial Read Typer
 Thomas David Stanton, 2021
 https://github.com/tomdstanton/bart
 ```